Welcome back for another trail update!

 It started to sprinkle at about 1pm and the died off for a bit before coming back with a full-force rainstorm starting around 2pm.
 I had my poncho on and was able to stay relatively dry underneath, but my hands were frozen and my feet soaked.
 At about 4pm I stopped to get some water (which felt odd as I was already wearing least a gallon) and rest my feet, which were throbbing.

 Right after I got up, I ran into Homebound, one of the guys in the group I had been hiking with after Damascus.
 He and most of the others had put in some long days and caught up, planning to stay at the same shelter as me and the same hostel the night after.
 We hiked the last mile together which helped me get out of my funk, and luckily there were only a couple others there so we both got a spot.
 One by one the others showed up until the shelter was full and there were 5 or 6 tents set up.
+A couple of them had done 34 miles that day (more than I had ever done)!
 It continued raining for most of the evening, but at least the temperature is supposed to stay above freezing.

 Also, fun fact about this shelter: it’s where two hikers from Maine were murdered in 1981.
 Apparently the original shelter has been dismantled and this one is about a mile from the where the other one sat, but why would they keep the same name?!